 Elizabeth Jackson's body parts began showing up on 4th June 1889.

 Elizabeth is said to have 'constantly promenaded' and at one time slept in the park having found a way in after the gates were locked for the night.
-She was also, at one time, sleeping rough on the Thames Embankment (probably Chelsea, opposite the park) according to Trow.
+She was reported to have been promenading near Battersea Bridge and the Albert Palace, to the rear of the park and had been sleeping on seats on Chelsea Embankment.
 The police dismissed the suggestion that she was the victim of an abortionist.
 Her sister Mary, had seen her in Brompton and she had been out all night.
-She was also seen in Queens Street.
+She was also seen in Queens Road.

 In the 1871 census Bond's in laws lived between Brompton and West Brompton, in the ward of Brompton, in the ecclesiastical district of West Brompton.
 I don't know if they still lived there in 1889.
 In the 1891 census, Sophia, Louisa and Alice are in Ealing.

 Above - Chelsea Reach, looking West from Chelsea Bridge.